-It’s important for those of use who use such sharp handtools to understand how they think.
+It’s important for those of us who use such sharp handtools to understand how they think.
 Allow me to put on my metallurgical psychologist’s hat for just a moment to expound.
-FYI this hat is a highly-polished brass skullcap engraved with runes of power and decorated with multiple rings of tiny silver bells suspended from stubby brass rods attached to the cap.
-The bells make a very pleasant tinkling sound.
-Much glitzier but more dignified than the aluminum foil cap with projecting curly copper wires I use to protect my mind from the brain-rays of alien used-car salesmen.
+FYI this is a highly-polished brass skullcap engraved with runes of power and decorated with multiple rings of tiny silver bells suspended from stubby brass rods attached to the cap that tinkle prettily when I walk; Glitzier but more dignified than the aluminum-foil cap with projecting curly copper wires I wear daily to protect my mind from the brain-rays of alien used-car salesmen.
 But I digress.

 High-quality blades are especially single-minded and simply live to cut wood.
 If you don’t believe me, just ask them.
-You will hear the chirping and tapping sounds they make when they are happy, if you listen carefully.
-And the shavings and chips that fly from their milky silver edges will attest to the fun they are having.
+If you listen carefully you will hear the chirping and tapping sounds they make when they are happy.
+And the shavings and chips that fly from their misty silver edges will attest to the fun they are having.
 They love cutting wood best of all, but the problem is they will try their darndest to cut anything they can latch onto.
-It’s just their nature; something we must understand if we are to prevent the servant from becoming the bloody master in the blink of the eye.
+It’s just their nature; something we must understand and deal with if we are to prevent the servant from becoming the bloody master in the blink of an eye.

 Safety Rules vs. Safely Habits

-I don’t want to sound like a nanny, but as someone who has made one, perhaps even two stupid mistakes in his lifetime, I would be derelict in my duty if I did not point out one rule and a few wise safety habits worth developing especially to those of our Beloved Customers that purchase our chisels and knives and want to continue to have more than just an emotional attachment to their fingers, hands, toes and feet.
+I don’t want to sound like a safety nazi, but as someone who has made one, perhaps even two stupid mistakes in his lifetime (difficult to believe, I know (ツ)), I feel compelled to point out one rule and a few wise safety habits worth developing especially to those of our Beloved Customers that purchase our chisels and knives and want to continue to have more than just an emotional attachment to their fingers, hands, toes and feet.

 The Big Safety Rule: Don’t Let Them Bite You

-The most important cutting-tool safety rule you need to follow is: Don’t let them bite you!
+The most important cutting-tool safety rule you need to follow is this: Don’t let them bite you!

-Safety Habit One: Never Cut Towards Yourself or Anyone Else.
+Safety Habit Number One: Never Cut Towards Yourself or Anyone Else.

-Safety Habit Two: Reject All Distractions While You Have a Cutting Tool in Your Hand
+Safety Habit Number Two: Reject All Distractions While You Have a Cutting Tool in Your Hand

-Another common mistake everyone makes from time to time is to allow a distraction to control us while holding a chisel or knife.
-For instance, trying to juggle a can of beer and a chisel at the same time may place your nose or eyeball at risk (alcohol is such an uplifting beverage); Or scrambling to answer a cell phone call without setting the chisel down first may result in the sudden appearance of an inconveniently leaking red nick in your neck that doesn’t quite compliment the fashion statement being made by your hand-embroidered woodworking robes.
+Another common mistake everyone makes from time to time is to allow a distraction to affect them while holding a chisel, knife or axe.
+For instance, trying to juggle a can of beer and a chisel in the same hand at the same time may place one’s nose or eyeball at risk (alcohol is such an uplifting beverage).
+Or scrambling to answer a call on a mobile phone without setting a super-sharp carving knife down first may result in the sudden appearance of an inconveniently leaking red nick in one’s neck that doesn’t quite compliment one’s intended fashion statement in hand-embroidered woodworking robes.

-Case in point: Many moons ago before my beard turned white I was cutting mortises using a sharp chisel at my workbench, using the time-honored butt clamp, of course, when a yellow-jacket wasp (of which I have an uncontrollable phobia ever since a frantic encounter as a small child with a hornet’s nest in Grandma’s attic), landed on my leg.
+Case in point: Many moons ago, when I was a poor, self-employed student lacking my current elegant white beard and with much less dignity around the waist, I was cutting mortises for a custom door with a sharp chisel at my workbench setup on an apartment balcony, using the time-honored butt clamp, of course, when a yellow-jacket wasp (of which I have an uncontrollable phobia ever since a frantic encounter as a small child with a hornet’s nest in Grandma’s attic), landed on my leg.
 In a blind panic I swiped the wasp off my left thigh with my left hand, which by total coincidence was also holding the chisel.
-40 years later I still have that big unsightly scar that ended my promising career as a bikini model before it really got started, robbing the world of great beauty (ツ)。
+40 years later I still have that big unsightly scar that ended my promising career as a bikini model before it really got started, tragically robbing the world of great beauty (ツ)。

 The solution?
 Set your knives and chisels aside in a safe manner and location before you do anything other than cutting wood.
 In other words, have the self control and situational awareness to reject all distractions.

-Oh yea, and please don’t drink and drive chisels.
+Oh yea, and please don’t drink and drive knives, chisels, axes or adzes.

-This final safety habit is related to number three in that distraction often causes us to violate it.
-In this case the hazard is a chisel or knife falling from a work surface, at which point Murphy rolls up his sleeves, licks his eyeball with his long purple tongue, and skillfully guides the tool cutting-edge first towards ankles, feet and toes.
-In Japan were work has traditionally been performed while sitting on the floor, a common problem is accidentally kicking a chisel.
-Of course, the chisel doesn’t appreciate such boorish behavior and will bite back.
+This final safety habit is related to number two above in that distractions often cause us to violate it.
+In this case the hazard is a chisel or knife falling from a work surface, at which point Murphy rolls up his sleeves, licks his eyeball with his long purple tongue, and painstakingly guides the tool cutting-edge first towards ankles, feet and toes.
+In Japan where work has traditionally been performed while sitting on the floor, a common problem is accidentally stepping-on or kicking a chisel.
+Of course, the chisel doesn’t appreciate such boorish behavior and bites back.

 I don’t know about you, but I don’t wear thick leather steel-toed work boots in my workshop.
-I prefer flip-flops or crocs without the heavy and dreadfully unfashionable steel accessories.
-Problem is flip-flops are not tough enough to prevent a 200gram atsunomi falling cutting-edge-first from a height of 70cm from severing a toe, so I am careful to not give Murphy the opportunity to place his bomb sight on my “little piggies.”
-I encourage you to always be aware of both Murphy and pernicious pixies and never put yourself at their mercy.
+I prefer flip-flops or crocs without the heavy and dreadfully unfashionable iron mongery.
+The problem is that flip-flops are not tough enough to prevent a 200gram atsunomi falling cutting-edge-first from a height of 70cm from severing a toe, so I am careful to not give Murphy the opportunity to place his bomb sight on my “little piggies.”
+I encourage you to always be aware of Murphy and bench kitties and never put yourself at their mercy.